VAPO: End-to-end Slide-Enhanced Speech Recognition with Omni-modal Large Language Models: SlideASR-Bench: A Benchmark for Entity-rich SlideASR Task

-\section{SlideASR-Bench: A Benchmark for entity-rich SlideASR Task}
+\section{SlideASR-Bench: A Benchmark for Entity-rich SlideASR Task}

-Our goal is to improve the accuracy of model transcription for domain-specific entities in the context of slides.
-Existing public SlideASR datasets, such as SlideSpeech~\cite{slidespeech} and ChineseLips~\cite{chineselips}, provide a valuable benchmark for real-world general-domain scenarios.
-However, we observe that these datasets often lack a sufficient density of domain-specific named entities in both speech and slides.
-This creates a significant challenge in training a model capable of handling entity-rich slides and speech, as well as objectively evaluating its performance in entity-rich SlideASR scenarios.
-To address this critical resource bottleneck, we constructed SlideASR-Bench, which includes two datasets: a synthetic dataset, SlideASR-S, for training and evaluation, and a challenging evaluation set, SlideASR-R, for assessing real-world performance.
-Table~\ref{tab:SlideASR-Bench-Detail} presents the detailed information.
+Our primary goal is to enhance ASR accuracy for domain-specific entities within visual presentation contexts.
+While existing datasets like SlideSpeech~\cite{slidespeech} and ChineseLips~\cite{chineselips}, provide valuable benchmarks for general-domain scenarios, we observe that they often lack a sufficient density of domain-specific named entities.
+This scarcity creates a significant bottleneck for both training visually-anchored models and evaluating their capabilities in specialized scenarios.
+To bridge this gap, we introduce SlideASR-Bench, which comprises two distinct subsets: SlideASR-S, a large-scale synthetic corpus for training and evaluation, and SlideASR-R, a small real-world test set for stress-test.
+Detailed statistics are presented in Table~\ref{tab:SlideASR-Bench-Detail}.

-\textbf{SlideASR-S.} To train and evaluate models for entity-rich scenarios, we constructed SlideASR-S based on the ContextASR-Bench~\cite{ContextASR-Bench} dataset.
+~\\ \textbf{SlideASR-S.} To train and evaluate models for entity-rich scenarios, we constructed SlideASR-S by extending the ContextASR-Bench~\cite{ContextASR-Bench} dataset.
 ContextASR-Bench leverages LLMs, such as DeepSeek-R1~\cite{deepseekr1}, to generate colloquial text rich in named entities based on seed text.
-The seed text is sourced from Named Entity Recognition (NER) datasets across multiple domains, such as medicine, culture, ecology.
-Then, models such as CosyVoice2~\cite{CosyVoice2} and XTTS-v2~\cite{XTTS}, which are text-to-speech models, are used to convert the generated text into natural and fluent speech.
+The seed text is sourced from Named Entity Recognition (NER) datasets across multiple domains (e.g., medicine, culture, and ecology).
+Text-to-speech models~\cite{CosyVoice2} are then used to convert the generated text into natural and fluent speech.